sablier-labs/docs/docs/reference/airdrops/01-diagrams.md

 ## Variable Claim Airdrop Campaigns

-In a variable claim airdrop campaign, there is a vesting of tokens similar to Airstream campaigns, however, user only receives an amount of token depending on the time elapsed since the start of the campaign.
-The forfeited amount of tokens is returned back the project.
+In a variable claim airdrop campaign, there is a vesting of tokens similar to Airstream campaigns, however, the user only receives an amount of token depending on the time elapsed since the start of the campaign.
+The forfeited amount of tokens is returned back to the project.

 ```mermaid
 sequenceDiagram